Your Low-Stress Guide to Finding a Good Health Care Provider

 It’s not unusual to feel awkward, uncomfortable, or even ashamed when you’re going to meet with a healthcare provider.
 Most of us have had an experience of being judged, humiliated, or just not believed by people when we’ve been honest about our drug or alcohol use, sexual activity, diet, level of physical activity, or physical symptoms.
 There can be very real stigma associated with these topics, so it’s important to find healthcare providers who don’t cause you unnecessary stress when discussing them.

-• Experience treating trans or non-binary patients
+• Do you have experience treating trans or non-binary patients?

-• Harm-reduction approach to substance use
+• Does your approach to substance use include harm-reduction?

 Once you’ve found a good provider, work with them to make the experience of accessing care less stressful.
 For example, you might try some of the strategies below: